WJP-DAU/eu-thematic-reports/html/R1/text/methodology.md

                     4.1.
 Prohibition of torture and inhuman treatment<br>
                     4.2.
 Prohibition of slavery and forced labor<br>
                     4.3.
 Freedom of thought, conscience, and religion<br>
                     4.4.
-Freedom of peaceful assembly and association<br>
+Freedom of assembly and association<br>
                     4.5.
 Freedom of opinion and expression<br>
                     4.6.
 Right to property<br>
                     4.7.
 Right to asylum<br>